project-seeds/myapp/README.md

 ### prerequisite:

-* run `./create-db.sh` to create a VM preconfigured with postgres db engine (requires vermin, virtual box and ansbile)
+* run `./create-db.sh` to create a VM preconfigured with postgres db engine (requires vermin, virtualbox and ansbile)

 * run `./run.sh` to run the app
-it requires the following golang utilises:
+it requires the following golang utilities:
 ```
 go get -u github.com/codegangsta/gin			# for gin the live reload utility
 go get -u github.com/swaggo/swag/cmd/swag		# for swag the swagger generation utility